nebari-dev/governance/roadmaps/roadmap_2023.md

 ### Design

 - 🗃 - Improve the accessibility of products we own or release
-- 🏗️ - Improve the website and documentation design
+- ✅ - Improve the website and documentation design
-  - 🏗️ - Complete the website design
+  - ✅ - Complete the website design
-  - 🏗️ - Make the website theme consistent
+  - ✅ - Make the website theme consistent

 ### Explorations

-- 🏗 - Open source MLOps story
+- ✅ - Open source MLOps story
-  - 🏗 - Workflow automation - orchestration (Argo) maybe others
+  - ✅ - Workflow automation - orchestration (Argo) maybe others
     - ✅ - Argo has been added as a backend integration in Nebari
+    - ✅ - Add Jupyter-scheduler to complement Argo
+    - 📬 - Remove kbatch integration
   - 🔮 - Integrations with CML, DVC
 - 🔮 - Jupyter experience improvements
-  - 🗃 - Evaluate which extensions we should add by default
+  - ✅ - Evaluate which extensions we should add by default
   - 🔮 - Accessible theming
 - 🔮 - Improve monitoring and logging
   - 🔮 - Grafana dashboards improvements